FourierYe/Advanced-Signal-Processing/lab1/EEE411-lab1-Zhipeng Ye-1926908.md

 ###### Describe and analyze

 For a complex number, we can image that it is a vector in the 2 dimension space.
 The angle of a complex number is the angle of this vector.
 It is convenient to calculate operations of complex numbers in Matlab.
+I choose real() function to get the real part of complex number, imag() function to get  imaginary part, abs() to get the length, angle() to get the angle of complex number.

 ---